We believe innovation comes from collaboration.

 Under EUROSTAR’s umbrella, PrOFT‘s goal is to develop a personalized destination management system able to detect individual tourists anonymously, in order to understand their activity patterns in real-time and offer tailored experiences.
 This novel and unique system will change users’ experience by delivering targeted suggestions, combined with high accuracy location and data analytics, integrated in an innovative tourism management system.

 ROCK – Regeneration and Optimization of Cultural heritage in creative and Knowledge cities – focuses on historic city centres as extraordinary laboratories to demonstrate how Cultural Heritage can be a unique and powerful engine of regeneration, sustainable development and economic growth for the whole city.
 ROCK is co-funded by the EU H2020 programme under grant agreement No 730280.
-Find out more about ROCK H2020 on the project’s website.
+Find out more about ROCK H2020 on the project’s website and read our related news.

 Based on mobile phone detectors and data correlation from other sources (RADARs, AIS, SAR), SeaSearch focuses on the detection of small vessels, generating Maritime Situation Awareness Pictures and is the result of the initiative of DFRC and the support of the European Space Agency (ESA) as part of the ARTES 20 IAP programme.